top of page

 6. Add sliced potatoes and cooked sausage to the pot, stir well and bring to a simmer.

-7. Cover and cook until potatoes are tender, about 12 to 15 minutes.
+7. Cover and cook until potatoes are tender, about 15 to 20 minutes.

-8. Add kale and bouillon to the soup, cover and simmer for an additional 10 minutes.
+8. Add kale and salt (or bouillon) to the soup, cover and simmer for an additional 10 minutes.

 Garnish with parmesan cheese and serve with bread of choice.
 We like to have French bread with this soup.

 Side Notes: Sausage and bacon both have a lot of fat.
 I prefer to drain/strain the fat but retain some flavor by sautéing the onions in the bacon fat - personal choice.
 Do you.
 Keep the fat if you don't mind it.
 Reduce or omit the red pepper flakes if needed.
 They add a little kick to the already spicy sausage.
 Hence why I also prefer mild sausage for this recipe.
-For those concerned with salt, choose low sodium broth/stock and consider omitting or reducing the bouillon.
-In my opinion, it adds an all day cooking feel to the soup.
+For those concerned with salt, choose low sodium broth/stock instead.

 Store any left overs in an air tight container in the fridge up to 3 - 4 days.
 Best leftovers!